-University of Portland is a private, religious institution, so it has the same tuition for residents of Oregon as it does for residents from other states.
+University of Portland is a private, religious institution, so it has the same tuition for residents of Oregon as it does for students who live in other states.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at University of Portland is $15,356 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
+Room and board at University of Portland costs $17,172 a year.
+This number covers the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the University of Portland's on-campus cafeterias and dining halls.
+Students who live off campus but still want to use the dining facilities can pay for a meal plan.
 The cost of board-only is $8,046.

 |Total Estimated Costs|